carbidegames/soto/README.md

 # SoTo - Source Tooling
 Various tools for working with Source Engine art assets.

-## soto-cli (WORK IN PROGRESS)
+## soto-cli
-A Source Engine art asset project manager.
-Auto-generates, compiles and copies files.
+A Source Engine art asset project manager and build tool.

-## soto-fbx (WORK IN PROGRESS)
+## soto-fbx
-Converts FBX files to Source Engine MDLs.
+A plugin for soto-cli that converts FBX files to Source Engine MDLs.

 ## License
 Licensed under either of